Sakshi-277/Azureproject/README.md

 Connect to the VM using Bastion.

 Switch to the root user:

-bash
-Copy code
 sudo su

 Update the package list:

-bash
-Copy code
 apt-get update

 Install NGINX:

-bash
-Copy code
 apt-get install nginx -y

-Navigate to the HTML directory and create an index file:
+Navigate to the HTML directory and create an index file: cd /var/www/html vim index.html

-bash
-Copy code
-cd /var/www/html
-vim index.html
 Insert your HTML content, then save and exit:

-Press i to insert text.
-After writing, press Esc and type :wq! to save and exit.
 Restart NGINX:

-bash
-Copy code
 systemctl restart nginx

 7. Configure Firewall for External Access